 Learn more about FinOps Maturity in the FinOps Framework.

-The FinOps Foundation supports the development of an open-source technical specification for cloud cost and usage billing data.
-This specification, called the FinOps Open Cost and Usage Specification (FOCUS™), defines a unified format for cloud vendors to produce consistent cost & usage datasets.
-FOCUS enables FinOps Practitioners to more easily unlock data-driven decision-making and maximize the business value of cloud, while making their skills more transferable across clouds, tools, and organizations.
+The FinOps Foundation supports the development of an open-source technical specification for technology billing data.
+The FinOps Open Cost and Usage Specification (FOCUS™), defines a unified format for data providers to produce consistent billing datasets.
+FOCUS enables FinOps Practitioners to more easily unlock data-driven decision-making and maximize the business value of their technologies, while making their skills more transferable across clouds, tools, and organizations.

 The largest cloud service providers – Microsoft Azure, Google Cloud, Oracle Cloud Infrastructure (OCI), and Amazon Web Services (AWS) – all offer FOCUS-formatted cost and usage billing data exports directly from their native consoles.
+SaaS providers, like Databricks, Grafana, and more, join in this effort to unify how consumption-based billing data is exported and analyzed by FinOps practitioners.
 Several FinOps tooling vendors also support FOCUS data and generate reports using FOCUS attributes and metrics.

-FinOps Practitioners can learn more about how to obtain FOCUS data from each cloud.
+FinOps Practitioners can learn more about how to obtain FOCUS data from their data generators.